Keri nu Shaak | Gujarati Style Mango Curry

 - Turmeric Powder – or haldi, harder

 - Asafetida – also known as hing, add little.
+Optional ingredient.
+I don’t like to add it to the mango curry but many do.
 Omit if you want a gluten free curry or use gluten free hing.

 - Jaggery – Gud or Gur – in the recipe the amount is a rough guide as it entirely depends on how sour the mango is.
 If you don’t get jaggery then use coconut sugar or brown sugar.